OmerAhmedKhan/BigDataPlatformCS-E4640/assignment-3-802062/reports/Assignment-2-Design.md

 - **Data Soruce (Producer)** - The data sources for this assignment will be a CSV files which need to be submitted through producer to be stream through myStreamServices to perform analytics on customerApp
 - **Pre-Ingest Broker** - This broker is places between data source and customerAPP.
 It provide a prallelism from which a each Tenant customerApp will consume messages belongs their own sources and use myStreamService to perform analytics
 - **CustomerApp** - Customer custom scripts which will be procssed through with our myStreamServcie which should follow some constraints on data modles and code paradigm.
-- **myStreamService** - Our stream service will use Apache Flink which have all the methods need to solve this assignement and can provide streama nd batch mechanism
+- **myStreamService** - Our stream service will use Apache spark which have all the methods need to solve this assignement and can provide streama nd batch mechanism
-- **Processed Ingestion Broker** - This broker get all the processed data from flink of different Tenant providing multi tenancy and scalability and sink data into our CoreDMS by using our system core API which will store data in batch format to provide more efficient processing.
+- **Processed Ingestion Broker** - This broker get all the processed data from spark of different Tenant providing multi tenancy and scalability and sink data into our CoreDMS by using our system core API which will store data in batch format to provide more efficient processing.
 - **Analtics Results Broker** - These Message queues will return results processed through our myStreamService and transfer it to customerApp in a scalable manner.
 - **Batch Process** - This module is use for doing all the batch process with from myStreamServices which come as a trigger event or customer on demand request which will fetch historical data from CoreDMS and do insights on it.

 This assignment provide concept of multi tenancy and provide some control to the organziation using our big data platform.
 Which includes allow client to uplaod their data and custom script using our API to load data inot our CoreDMS

 **NOTE:**
-This architecture is highly scalable, the only bottleneck is myStreamService which is based on flink.
+This architecture is highly scalable, the only bottleneck is myStreamService which is based on spark.

 ### Part 2